Ladycoderbeast/sista-sista-salon/README.md

 # Sista Sista Salon & Spa — PWA

 A lightweight, offline-ready web app for managing salon clients, services, reservations, and revenue.
-Deployed with GitHub Pages and installable on iPad as a full-screen app.
+Deployed on GitHub Pages and installable on iPad as a full-screen app.

 **Live site:** https://ladycoderbeast.github.io/sista-sista-salon/